Jothu16/CSE120-Team302/Arduino/README.md

 This is the running code.
 This **ONLY** runs on the P1AM board.
 This **CANNOT** compile or run in any other IDE, except for the arduino IDE.
+To use the P1AM-100, you need to follow the instructions posted on the public GitHub repo to install the board as well as the corresponding library.

 ## Pump
 This header file is meant to control the relay connected to the pump.
+This holds a constructor as well as a get and set method that can be accessed by main and Sensors.
+The most important part of this is that the pummp class only relies funcitons as a way to use booleans to change the state of the relay attatched to the physical pump.
+For example, setting the pump to off will set the boolean to false, if the boolean is false then the realy will in turn shut the pump off.

 ## Sensor
 This header file is meant to make a class for each input sensor.
+The constructor takes in an integer value of the pin that it is associated with on the P1AM board.
+There is a get and set method for both the type of sensor as well as the data in the sensor respsectively.

 ## Arduino